 One theory put out there by some Bigfoot researchers says porcupines eat up or hide all the Sasquatch bones.
 After getting over the initial “Huh?”, and then shooing images of conspiring Bigfoots and porcupines out of our heads, when we look at this it is actually an interesting idea.

 Porcupines are herbivores, so they aren’t going to munch on a Bigfoot carcass for food.
 However, they are known to chew on antlers and bones to satisfy their needs for certain minerals.
 They also may drag bones to their den.

 Everything in nature goes back to the Earth.
 Does it make sense that animals may be scattering Bigfoot remains?

 But there are a couple of problems with this theory.
 While porcupines are prevalent in much of Canada and Alaska, as well as the Northwestern and Northeastern United States, there are also some Bigfoot hotspots where porcupines are rare or nonexistent, such as Florida.

-And, with so many abundant animals to choose from, it’s hard to image porcupines would be a main reason Bigfoot bones are so hard to find.
+And, with so many abundant animals to choose from, it’s hard to imagine porcupines would be the main reason Bigfoot bones are so hard to find.
 Still, it’s an intriguing idea that conjures up some odd mental images.